Therapy Is a Collaborative Process

 In therapy, we work together to make decisions about what path to take.
+Collaboration is at the heart of embodied, relational Gestalt therapy.

 integrity